-Ask many New Zealanders about our constitution and they’ll say we don’t have one.
+Ask New Zealanders about our constitution and many may say "we do not have one".

-Put together, they define what the major institutions of government are, what powers they have and how they can use them.
-That’s a constitution.
+Put together, these define what the major institutions of government are, what powers they have and how they can use them.

 Many countries these days have a President.
 That can be a powerful role, as it is in the USA or South Africa, or it can be a more ceremonial role, as it is in Germany or Israel.

-New Zealand’s constitutional set-up is more like that of the UK and is similar to what you’ll find in both Australia and Canada.
+New Zealand’s constitutional setup is more like that of the UK and similar to what you will find in Australia and Canada.

-While the Prime Minister is the most important person in day to day national government, sitting above him or her on the constitutional hierarchy is New Zealand’s monarch - our Head of State.
+While the Prime Minister is the most important person in day to day national government, sitting above him or her on the constitutional hierarchy is New Zealand’s monarch, the british Queen or King.
+So right now, Queen Elizabeth II is our Head of State.

-Currently, this is Queen Elizabeth II.
-She has responsibility for several realms - including of course the UK - and in her absence, she is represented here by a Governor-General.
+As the Queen has responsibility for several realms and resides in the UK, she is represented here by a Governor-General.

-The Queen appoints the Governor-General on the advice of New Zealand's Prime Minister, usually for a term of five years.
+- The Queen appoints the Governor-General, on the advice of New Zealand's Prime Minister and usually for a term of five years.

-The current Governor General is Dame Patsy Reddy.
-Dame Patsy's previous career was in law, business, and the public sector.
-She is the third woman to be appointed to the position of Governor-General.
+- The current Governor-General is Dame Patsy Reddy.
+Dame Patsy's previous career was in law, business and the public sector.
+She is the third woman to be appointed to the position of Governor-General of New Zealand.

 Checks and balances

-New Zealand's Head of State is non-partisan and doesn’t get involved in the business of government.
+New Zealand's Head of State is non-partisan and does not get involved in the business of government.

-Taxes, borrowing and expenditure of the national budget must be approved by Parliament - which is why the government of the day must have a majority of elected representatives.
+Parliament must approve all taxes, borrowing and expenditure of the national budget.
+This is why the government of the day must have a majority of elected representatives.

-There are other important organisations and officials who have various degrees of independence to scrutinise what government is doing, including the Ombudsman and the Auditor-General.
+Some important organisations and officials have various degrees of independence to scrutinise what government is doing.
+These include the Ombudsman and the Auditor-General.

 This is a very simplified overview.
 For more information see the website of the Governor-General.